As Western States Renew Efforts to Take Control of Federal Lands, a Bipartisan Path Emerges

 Conservationists, as well, approved of the legislators’ approach.
 In a statement, Conservation Colorado said, “House Bill 1225 represents the best of state and federal partners working together collaboratively as stewards of Colorado’s incredible national public lands.”
 The group congratulated legislators “for choosing to lead in a spirit of cooperation rather than dead-ended bluster and conflict.”

-Kevin Frazzini is the assistant editor of State Legislatures magazine.
+Kevin Frazzini is the senior editor of State Legislatures magazine.